cypress-io/cypress-documentation/content/api/cypress-api/require.md

   which is the default preprocessor for Cypress.
 If you have manually installed and configured the webpack preprocessor, ensure you are using version `5.13.0` or greater.
+- For `Cypress.require` to work, the callback function must be written inline with the `cy.origin()` call.
+The callback cannot be assigned to a variable.

 ## History